Counselors For Children Of Divorce: Mental Health Family Therapy

 If you're a parent or caregiver experiencing a divorce, it can be challenging to know how to support your child through an adverse emotional response.
 Below are a few ways you might be able to support them through this experience.

-Be patient with children
+Be patient helping children navigate the change

 When addressing divorce with your children, try to be patient and use a gentle tone.
 Your child may take time to cope with their understanding of this new reality.
 They may withdraw, become irritable, or experience symptoms of a mental health condition.
 This can be especially true of an older child who may feel guilt, and that they are to blame for the divorce.
 If you notice mood changes, it might not necessarily indicate mental illness.
 However, keeping track of how your child is coping and being patient as they learn how to transition into a new family dynamic could prove essential.